atomo15/Gmail-to-Discord-Notifier/README.md

 - `SHEET_ID`: The ID of your Google Sheet.
 - `TIMESTAMP_CELL`: The cell where the last timestamp is stored (e.g., `"A1"`).
 - `GEMINI_API_KEY`: Your Gemini API key for summarization and translation.

+## Usage

+- Once set up, the script runs automatically every hour.
+- Check your Discord channels for email notifications.
+- Monitor the Google Sheet for the last processed timestamp.

+## Limitations

+- Discord's 2000-character limit requires summarization for lengthy emails.
+- Dependent on Gmail's primary inbox; other labels/folders are not supported yet.
+- Gemini API usage is limited to the free tier's quota.

+## Future Improvements

+- Support for multiple Gmail accounts.
+- Customizable email filters beyond the primary inbox.
+- Enhanced AI features (e.g., sentiment analysis, priority tagging).
+- Error handling for webhook or API failures.